Kinto/kinto-emailer/README.rst

 =================

-Some information — like monitored action or list of recipients — are defined in the collection metadata.
+Some information — like monitored action or list of recipients — are defined in the collection or the bucket metadata.
 When an event occurs, the plugin sends emails if one of the expected condition is met.

 Usage
 =====

-The metadata on the collection must look like this:
+The metadata on the collection (or the bucket) must look like this:

 .. code-block:: js